sendgrid/docs/styleguide.md

 "Additional resources" is an h2 section that contains 3 to 5 bullet points with links out to other closely related pages.
 These pages could be SendGrid blogs or docs pages with information about next steps, use cases, or other things a user should consider when they are completing the task on the page.
 Every page should have an additional resources page, so if it doesn't, feel free to add one!

-Here is an example "Additional resources" section: https://sendgrid.com/docs/ui/sending-email/editor/#additional-resources
+Here is an example ["Additional resources"](https://sendgrid.com/docs/ui/sending-email/editor/#additional-resources) section

 Here is example formatting: